 The goal of the Department of IRG is to support SCC’s mission by providing timely, accurate, useful, easily digestible information to the college, the community and other stakeholders.
 Through reports, data, research and trend analysis, IRG provides responsible parties with the information and tools needed to make data-driven decisions.
 In addition to providing data, IRG also seeks grant funding for initiatives which further SCC’s mission.

-Dr. Hubbard has more than 10 years of experience in higher education, serving in various roles such as institutional research, grants, instruction, administration, student services, assessment, etc. She holds a Ph.D. in Educational Leadership and Policy Studies, an M.Ed. in Adult and Higher Education Administration, a Graduate Certificate in Institutional Research from the University of Missouri- St. Louis, an M.A. in I/O Psychology, and a bachelor’s degree in Psychology.
-Dr. Hubbard’s research interests include institutional data trends, postsecondary faculty, burnout and special interests populations.
+Dr. Jackson started at SCC in 2014 as the Director of Grants and Research.
+She has more than 10 years of experience in higher education, serving in various roles such as institutional research, grants, instruction, administration, student services, assessment, etc. Dr. Jackson holds a Ph.D. in Educational Leadership and Policy Studies, a M.Ed. in Adult and Higher Education Administration, and a Graduate Certificate in Institutional Research, all from the University of Missouri- St. Louis; a M.A. in I/O Psychology, and a Bachelor’s degree in Psychology.
+Dr. Jackson’s research interests include institutional data trends, assessment, postsecondary faculty, burnout and special interests populations.

 Director of Grants & Research